camunda/camunda-docs-static/optimize/content/user-guide/filter.md

 Camunda Optimize allows you to perform all the analytics on a subset of process instances.
 To do so, you can filter them by

-* their start date:
+* Their start date:

 {{< video src="../video/date-filter.mp4" title="Date Filter">}}

-* variable values:
+* Variable values:

 {{< video src="../video/variable-filter.mp4" title="Date Filter" >}}

-* executed flow nodes:
+* Executed flow nodes:

 {{< video src="../video/flow-node-filter.mp4" title="Date Filter" >}}